AdobeDocs/experience-platform.en/help/dashboards/integrations/power-bi.md

 ---
-solution: Experience Platform
 title: Power BI Report Templates for Platform Dashboards
-type: Documentation
 description: Use the Power BI report templates feature to explore Experience Platform data using Power BI.
 ---

 # Power BI report templates for Platform Dashboards

 The Power BI report template feature allows you to create compelling reports populated with data from Adobe Experience Platform.
-The streamlined installation process automatically installs Profile, Segment, and Destination standard widgets and connects to the data model allowing easy customization and extension of the report templates.
-These reports can be shared across your entire organization without the recipients needing credentials for your Platform IMS ORG.
+The streamlined installation process automatically installs standard widgets for Real-time Customer Profile, Segmentation, and destinations, and connects to your data models so you can easily customize and extend your report templates.
+These reports can be shared across your entire organization without the recipients needing credentials for your IMS Organization on Platform.

 This document provides instructions on how to connect Adobe Experience Platform with the Power BI application and use report templates to share key Platform data insights with external users.

 ## Getting started

-Before continuing with this tutorial it is recommended to have a good understanding of [schemas and how union schemas aggregate fields](../../xdm/schema/composition.md#composition-example).
-The [Experience Data Model (XDM) overview](../../xdm/home.md) offers more general information if required.
+Before continuing with this tutorial it is recommended to have a good understanding of [schema composition](../../xdm/schema/composition.md) in Experience Platform, and how attributes are included in Real-time Customer Profile through the [union schema](../../xdm/schema/composition.md#union).

 To install the Power BI application integration, users must first have acquired the following Platform permissions:

-- Query Service Manage
+- Manage Query Service Integration
-- Manage sandboxes permission
+- Manage Sandboxes

-To learn how to assign these permissions, please read the [Access Control](../../access-control/home.md) documentation.
+To learn how to assign these permissions, please read the [access control](../../access-control/home.md) documentation.

-You must also have a Power BI account.
-To create an account navigate to the [Power BI homepage](https://powerbi.microsoft.com/en-us/).
+You must also have a Power BI account to follow this tutorial.
+To create an account, navigate to the [Power BI homepage](https://powerbi.microsoft.com/en-us/) and follow the sign-up process.
 Users for this Power BI account must also have the **Create workspace** setting enabled within Power BI settings.
 The **Create workspace** setting is found within Tenant settings of the Power BI admin portal.
-If your account is provided by your Tenant or employer, contact your respective admin to get this setting enabled.
+If your account is provided by your Tenant or employer, contact your respective admin to enable this setting.

 ![Power BI Admin portal create workspace settings.](../images/power-bi/create-workspace-settings.png)

 ## Install the Power BI application integration

-Within the Platform UI, select **[!UICONTROL Dashboards]** in the left navigation.
+Within the Platform UI, select **[!UICONTROL Dashboards]** in the left navigation to open the [UICONTROL Dashboards] workspace.
 The Dashboards workspace appears.
 The [!UICONTROL Browse] tab displays a list of currently available dashboard views.
-To learn more about available dashboards see the [inventory documentation](../inventory.md).
+To learn more about available dashboards, see the [inventory documentation](../inventory.md).

 Next, select the **[!UICONTROL Integrations]** tab.
 The Power BI application integration page appears.
-Then, select **[!UICONTROL Install]** to begin the installation.
+From here, select **[!UICONTROL Install]** to begin the installation.

 >[!NOTE]
 >